athxrva02/DoMotive/DoMotive_Design_Document.md

 DoMotive is an iOS application that combines mood tracking, task management, journaling, and daily planning features.
 The app uses intelligent algorithms to suggest tasks based on the user's current emotional state, creating a personalized productivity experience.

 **Key Features:**
-- Mood-based task suggestion engine
+- Intelligent mood-based task suggestion engine with machine learning
-- User-defined label system for task organization
+- User-defined label system with colors and emojis
-- Dynamic UI theming that responds to emotional state
+- Unified design system with consistent theming across all views
-- Comprehensive task management with CRUD operations
+- Comprehensive task management with swipe actions and enhanced UI
-- Journaling and daily planning capabilities
+- Full-featured journaling with mood integration, editing, and detailed reading
+- Enhanced mood tracking with search, filtering, and improved visualization
 - CloudKit integration for cross-device synchronization
+- iOS 17+ optimized with modern SwiftUI patterns

 ## Architecture Overview